Yvonne has been an online writer for over eight years. Her articles focus on everything from world travel to crafts and recipes.

 Since 14,800 people search for “flights to Chili” each month, let’s start with a spelling lesson.
 Chili is something you eat that makes you squeal and glug the nearest jug of water.
-Chile is a long thin country in South America, whose inhabitants are known as Chileans – and who don’t even particularly like chili.
+Chile is a long thin country in South America, whose inhabitants are known as Chileans—and who don’t even particularly like chili.
 (Though they used to a few centuries ago.)
-And for the 9,900 of you (probably British) who searched “flights to chilli”.
-That’s wrong too.
+And for the 9,900 of you (probably British) who searched “flights to chilli"—that’s wrong too.

-Now that we’ve got that straight, let’s hop on a flight south (or west for readers on the Southern hemisphere.)
+Now that we’ve got that straight, let’s hop on a flight south (or west for readers in the Southern hemisphere.)
 We are going to the Pucon area of Chile, sometimes known as the Lakes District.
 And since you asked so nicely, it’s pronounced: “Poo-con.”

 Pucon is around 789 kilometers or 490 miles south of Santiago, the capital of Chile.
-You could visit it as part of trip to Chile, which is what our family did, or you could base your vacation in the Pucon area, possibly taking excursions to neighboring areas.
+You could visit it as part of a trip to Chile, which is what our family did, or you could base your vacation in the Pucon area, possibly taking excursions to neighboring areas.

-Either way I do not advise that you do as we did and drive from Santiago.
+Either way, I do not advise that you do as we did and drive from Santiago.
 The drive was long, the rental car did not have climate control, and our clothes were sticking to us by the time we arrived.
-Our kids, as well as being hot, were grumpy - even though on the way there we stopped overnight at Termas de Chillan.
+Our kids, as well as being hot, were grumpy—even though on the way there we stopped overnight at Termas de Chillan.
 After our drive back to Santiago my older daughter wrote in her travel journal: I sat in a car for ten hours and argued with Lolo.
 How BORING!
 (I’m sure all parents reading this can imagine that scenario, so be sure to read the alternative travel suggestions at the end of the article.)

-Some Fun Facts about Chile and the Pucon area
+Some Fun Facts About Chile and the Pucon Area

-We know by now that Chileans don’t like chili (or not much) but they do like empanadas – a pasty with meat or cheese.
+We know by now that Chileans don’t like chili (or not much) but they do like empanadas—a pasty with meat or cheese.
 If you decide to ignore my advice and drive from Santiago you can buy empanadas at roadside service stations.

 Almost every town in Chile has a main street called Bernardo O’Higgins Avenue, or sometimes just O’Higgins Avenue.
 As his name suggests, Bernardo O’Higgins was of Spanish and Irish descent.
 He is generally considered the founding father of Chile after leading the country to freedom in the Chilean War of Independence against the Spanish in 1823.

 The volcano Villarrica is a major tourist attraction in the area, and Pucon is on the southeast of Lake Villarrica.
-There is a town of Villarrica, on the lake's southwest shore, but Pucon is nearer than Villarrica to both the National Park and volcano that bears its name.
+There is a town of Villarrica, on the lake's southwest shore, but Pucon is nearer than Villarrica to both the National Park and the volcano that bears its name.